aakarnik/VRPuzzleGame/readme.md

 # VR Puzzle Game

+**Description**:

-**Description**: A simple, two level puzzle game which allows players to pick up and place objects, use dials, etc. to complete and win the game.
+A simple, two level puzzle game which allows players to pick up and place objects , use dials, etc. using the Oculus headset and controllers to complete and win the game.
+The goal of the puzzle is to find a key and open the treasure box with it.
+The player needs to solve two puzzles to find the key.

 **Contributors**: Martha Brandt (M), Anuya Karnik (A)

-### Features to be added:
+### Features:

 - [x] Room 1 Backdrop and Furniture - M
 - [x] Staircase to Room 2 - M